2021 Rugby World Cup

-The 2021 Rugby World Cup was the ninth staging of the women's Rugby World Cup, as organised by World Rugby.
+The 2021 Rugby World Cup, was the ninth staging of the Women's Rugby World Cup, as organised by World Rugby.
 It was held from 8 October to 12 November 2022 in Auckland and Whangārei, New Zealand.
 It was originally scheduled to be held in 2021, but was postponed by one year due to the COVID-19 pandemic.

 It was the first women's Rugby World Cup to be hosted by New Zealand, and by a country in the Southern Hemisphere.
 New Zealand were also the defending champions.

-The tournament introduced changes such as replacement of classification play-offs in the knockout stage with quarter-finals, and a longer scheduling window with at least five days between matches.
-It was also the first to not be marketed by World Rugby as the "Women's Rugby World Cup", due to a decision to market both the men's and women's tournaments under the "Rugby World Cup" title with no disambiguation beginning in 2021.
+The tournament introduced several format changes, such as the replacement of classification play-offs in the knockout stage with quarter-finals, and a longer scheduling window with at least five days between matches.